- Sep 07, 2016

 Adobe is auditing, but it’s not what you think

 This technology is a new, automated way for Adobe and other software publishers to track down counterfeit copies and other non-licensed use of their software.
-In the simplest sense, that’s what a software audit is.
-However, unlike traditional audits in which publishers search for license misuse within enterprises, the Adobe Software Integrity Service primarily focuses on catching counterfeit software.
+In the simplest sense, that’s what a software compliance audit is.
+However, unlike traditional software license audits in which publishers search for license misuse within enterprises, the Adobe Software Integrity Service primarily focuses on catching counterfeit software.

 The service has launched to a limited subset of US Acrobat X customers.
 It doesn’t affect enterprises unless employees have purchased consumer licenses for Acrobat X in the US.
 But, companies could also be affected if they buy Adobe licenses from non-qualified resellers, or buy hardware with pre-installed Adobe software.